utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 1. On the **Stubs** tab, expand an endpoint stub and select a scenario.
 1. Select <img alt="External link icon" src="https://assets.postman.com/postman-docs/icon-external-link.jpg#icon" width="18px"> **Test Response**.
 Postman opens a new request with the URL of the mock server and the path defined in the scenario.

-    > If the request URL is stored in an environment variable (for example, `{{url}}/users`) make sure the environment containing the URL is active in the [environment selector](/docs/sending-requests/managing-environments/#selecting-an-active-environment).
+    > If the mock server URL is stored in an environment variable (for example, `{{url}}/users`) make sure the environment containing the URL is active in the [environment selector](/docs/sending-requests/managing-environments/#selecting-an-active-environment).
 Learn more about [storing the mock server URL in a variable](#storing-the-mock-server-url-in-a-variable).

 1. Select **Send** to send the request.
 You can view the response and status code in the response pane.